MARS-Group-HAW/esida-db/README.md

 ### Local setup (Docker)

-> **Warning**
-> The Docker setup is recommended for using the Data Hub as it is provided, and not for changing regions/data.
-While it works, it's not a streamlined developing experience, due to need to rebuild the container after source changes.
-If this is your use-case you should go for the direct development setup explained below (though this requires installing a lot of dependencies locally).

-Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) installed and it's running.
+Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) installed, and it's running.
 Clone the Data Hub repository and open the directory in your CLI.

 Build and start the containers: